 Clever Dashboard

 Has your child shown you their Clever dashboard yet?
-Clever syncs up students' PWCS login with many programs we use in school (i.e. Canvas, IXL, Wixie, Lexia, Seesaw, and more).
+Clever syncs up students' PWCS login with many programs we use in school (i.e. Canvas, IXL, Book Creator, Lexia, and more).
 Kindergarten students can use their Clever badge; first grade and up are expected to learn and use their Office 365 login.
 There are directions in the "Files and Documents" on the left side of this page.

-- Keyboarding needs to be taken up a notch!
+• Keyboarding skills need to be learned!
 Not only should upper elementary students know where the letters on the keyboard are located, but they should also begin to use proper hand placement on the keyboard when typing.
 Students have Typing.com in their Clever dashboard to help them practice.